Get Started

 curl -X GET "https://mcp.hiveintelligence.xyz/api/v1/tools?search=price&limit=5" \

-Once your connection works, try one of these end-to-end to feel the system:
+Once your connection works, run one of these end-to-end examples:

 - Price check: call